Jevford/WebCrawler/readme.md

 # Web Crawler Experimentation Project
-This project was built upon a former assignment from UCI's course CS121 Information Retrieval.
+This project was built upon a former course assignment.
 Additional modifications were made after completing the course.
 This version of the program can run on a set list of specific websites, likened to the ones used for testing provided by the course.